-I’ve been travel hacking since 2012 and have earned the most points through credit card sign-ups.
+I’ve been earning travel rewards since 2012 and have earned the most points through credit card sign-ups.
 I only have a few cards (Chase Southwest Airlines Rapid Rewards, Chase Sapphire Preferred, and Chase Ink Plus) but those three cards were enough to get me 150,000 points in sign-up bonuses!

-In order to get approved for a lucrative travel rewards credit card such as the Chase Sapphire Preferred, you need to have a good credit score.
-Your credit score is impacted by things like length of credit history, % of total credit used, types of credit, late payments, etc. I monitor my credit score on Credit Sesame to keep tabs on it.
+In order to get approved for a lucrative travel rewards credit card such as the Chase Sapphire Preferred, I needed to have a good credit score.
+My credit score is impacted by things such as length of credit history, % of total credit used, types of credit, late payments, etc. I monitor my credit score on Credit Sesame to keep tabs on it.

-Some travel hackers sign up for 3-4 credit cards every quarter and may carry a balance of 10+ cards at one time.
+Some travel rewards seekers sign up for 3-4 credit cards every quarter and may carry a balance of 10+ cards at one time.
 I’ve only needed to sign-up for these three cards since I get points other ways – through online shopping, credit card spend, and work travel.

-Also, these three cards, particularly the Chase Sapphire Preferred and Chase Ink Plus offer multiple points for dollar in certain spending categories which add up by year-end.
+Also, the three cards I have, particularly the Chase Sapphire Preferred and Chase Ink Plus offer multiple points for dollar in certain spending categories which add up by year-end.
 Travel and dining are 2x on the Chase Sapphire Preferred, gas is 2x on the Chase Ink Plus and cellphone, internet are 5x on the Chase Ink Plus.

 The Places I’ve Been with My Points